 Preparation

 Knowledge is empowering, and preparation is key to successful outcomes for your client’s mediation.
 The best mediation advocates seek to be the most competent person in the room, and they know the details of the case inside and out.
-They have done all of the pre-mediation work, prepared a mediation brief and data points, reviewed document exchanges, and the workup between experts and attorneys.
+They have done all of the pre-mediation work, prepared a mediation brief, data points, reviewed document exchanges, and the workup between experts and attorneys.
 They have met with and prepared the client and have had a discussion with the mediator.
 As a result, they are well-prepared for any potential derailing moments in the mediation.

 Flexibility